Machines with Power of Imagination

 Living beings have many God-gifted power from seeing and hearing to analyzing and imagining.
 Nowadays, AI, ML and DL are trending topics where we try to mimic the Cognitive Human functions by learning and applying them to machines.
 Generally, these topics rely on something called Knowledge Engineering (Processing the real-world knowledge).
 Especially, in Deep Learning, we mimic the neuro-structure of the brain to do many challenging tasks like analyze speech patterns, recognize objects and predictive forecasting.
 These things can be called as the replicas of seeing, hearing and analyzing for machines.

 With the help of these topics, we can provide machines with human-like context and awareness.
 The goal of these topics to transfer human expertise to a computer program that would take in the same data and would come to the same conclusions as humans would or sometimes even better.
 But how about imagination, we humans can imagine or recreate a situation based on the provided physical conditions and the past experience.
 However, machines can’t do so.
 The primordial project we make after getting in touch with deep learning is image recognition where the model tries to recognize the numbers after being trained with MNIST handwritten digit.
-Similarly, the simplest hand on experience project we can think of after the machines have the power to imagine could be reconstructing a faded and white spotted image to its original self.
+Similarly, the simplest hand on experience project we can think of after the machines have the power to imagine could be creating a scenery on it's own or reconstructing a damaged white spotted old photo to its original self without any human intervention.
 It won’t be perfect but will be more than enough for us to understand and see everything clearly.

 What follows is a rough outline of a typical 30 minutes talk:

-Basic Important Concepts and understanding of Psychology and Neurobiology mimicked in AI [7 minutes].
+Basic understanding of imagination in terms of Neuroscience [7 minutes].

 Basic understanding of machine learning and deep learning.

-Utkarsh Mishra is a third year undergraduate at BTU, majoring in Computer Science and Engineering.
-With more than 2 year of experience in machine learning, he did 2 internships related to ML and like to discover new things related to this field.
+Utkarsh Mishra is a final year undergraduate from UCET Bikaner, majoring in Computer Science and Engineering.
+With more than 2 year of experience in machine learning, he did 3 internships related to ML and and Data Science and like to discover new horizons of this field.

-He also gave his first ever technical talk on my project related to 'Pothole Detection and Visualization on Google Map' in SciPy 2019 at IIT Bombay.
+He also gave his first ever technical talk on his project related to 'Pothole Detection and Visualization on Google Map' in SciPy 2019 at IIT Bombay.

 During PyCon India'2020, he wishes to share a problem and a relevant idea with fellow practitioners.